-Credit Score: 500-579 – When your credit score is in this range lenders are hesitant to grant you a car buying loan.
+Credit Score: 500-579 – The minimum credit score to buy a car falls in this range.
+When your credit score is in this range lenders are hesitant to grant you a car buying loan.
 There are lenders that will, but they are sub-prime lenders and a down payment of some kind is required.
 They limit the amount they will lend based on your income and down payment.
 These types of auto loans are usually reviewed on a case by case basis that also looks at your credit history.
-I have seen many people buy and finance cars with a credit score in this range, but their interest rate was always double digit and they were required to put down $1500.00 or more depending on the vehicle, mileage and the length of time on their job.
+I have seen many people buy and finance cars with a credit score in this range, but their interest rate was always double digit and they were required to put down $1500.00 or more depending on the vehicle, mileage of vehicle financed and the length of time on their job.

-Credit Score: 300-499 – This is a bad to very bad credit score and the best option for buying and financing a car is at one of the many Buy Here Pay Here car dealers scattered across the country.
+Credit Score: 300-499 – This is not a good credit score to buy a car.
+In fact this is a bad to very bad credit score and sometimes the best option for buying and financing a car is at one of the many Buy Here Pay Here car dealers scattered across the country.
 They specialize in low credit score car buying and financing.
 They have what is commonly called in house financing.
 This is where the car dealer finances them and the payments are typically made on a weekly basis right where they bought their vehicle.

 Bad credit or Good credit Click Here to get approved first and save some time and money.

 After going over the above credit tiers you should have pretty good idea of what is a good credit score to buy a car.
 Having an automobile at your disposal is a necessity today and therefore there are options for buying a car no matter what your credit standing.
 Knowing your credit score is one way of avoiding any car dealer scams and paying too much.
 There are also ways to repair your credit that can save you thousands of dollars on your car loan.
 Having a good credit score for buying car is critical to getting the car you want at a rate you can afford.